 I’m sure that there were a number of people just like me.
 People who saw her, and quickly passed her up once they noticed her birth year.
 That realization was enough to make me tear up.

 It wasn’t long after seeing her again, that I forfeited my deposit and applied to adopt Onyx.
-All together, it was about 3-month-long process.
+Altogether, it was about a 3-month-long process.
 One that included countless interviews, home checks, behavioral assessments on my current dog, and even vet and personal reference checks to ensure that my current dog was being well cared for.
 There was no stone left unturned, which made a lot of the apprehensions from before almost disappear.
 They didn’t want to dump this dog on just anyone, they wanted her to find the perfect home and family.

 Welcome to the Family